How to Slow the Heck Down and Still Crush Your Goals

 For more content like this, subscribe to Trends, our free business builder newsletter!

-Editor's Note: This article was originally published in our Trends Newsletter in October and has been repurposed for HubSpot Blog readers.
+Editor's Note: This article was originally published in our Trends Newsletter and has been repurposed for HubSpot Blog readers.
 In this process, some light edits were made to add new information, emerging data, and additional headlines for blog-platform reader experience.

 New Call-to-action